 Carry out a course, workshop or discussion to persuade your developers to take security seriously.

 Why should I care?”
 It’s there in your colleagues’ eyes, in their attitude.
 Software security is not a part of most software development.
-They don’t even teach it much – yet – in university.
+They don’t even teach it much in university, yet.
 Many developers and testers won’t have encountered it at all, or will consider it something for other groups to handle.

-Or maybe they have encountered it, and consider it too expensive, or too painful, to countenance.
+Or maybe they have encountered it, and consider it too expensive, or too painful, to confront.

 If we want our team committed to improving software security, we need to change that way of thinking.
 In particular, we need to address the problems in ways that are meaningful for this team, in the context of the work they’re doing.
 But how do we convince them that security isn’t ‘somebody else’s problem’?
 How do we motivate them to start taking it seriously?

 We need some kind of Incentivisation Session...